 ‘The Attack of the Shidas’ is about children from different communities in Kenya who realize that the only way to save their land from conflict over a well, is by working together.
 ‘The Attack of the Shidas’ addresses the very delicate and contentious issue of discrimination by providing simple and practical messages to children and adults in an entertaining manner.
 As all Kenyans will recognise the theme of the play, it is interesting for people from all ages and backgrounds.

-This play will be performed at Nairobi National Museum Amphitheatre during the annual Storymoja Hay Festival on Thursday 17th , 18th and 19th of September 2014 at 9:30am daily.
+This play was last performed at Nairobi National Museum Amphitheatre during the annual Storymoja Hay Festival on Thursday 17th, 18th and 19th at 9:30am, and 20th and 21st of September 2014 at 3pm.

 The world knows Kenya as a running nation.
 Since its inception in the 1950’s, athletics has grown into a nationalist sport- a symbol of national unity and pride.
 Kenyan runners are loved and admired worldwide.
 However, little is known about them as people and what they go through to achieve such great heights.
 In order to tell the story of the athletes, The Theatre Company of Kenya has developed, in close consultation with the actual runners, a brand new performance called ‘Kimbia’, which literally means, “run”.
 ‘Kimbia’ is an exciting, innovative and collaborative theatrical show of five short plays, based on the thrills, temptations, desires and fears of Kenyan Athletes.